CA-Creation/laravel-post-app-with-user-authentication/README.md

-# Laravel Blog Project with Authentication and Email Verification
+# Laravel Blog Project with Authentication

 This is a Laravel web application that includes user registration, login, profile management, and a CRUD posts system.